acurlier/cppTextAnalyzer-/README.md

 In this sample, all references are hosted on https://www.gutenberg.org/ ; however you can add any other reference, provided that you follow the formating style of this sample file.

 ## Installation
+On Linux:

-1. Download the sources using git clone.
+* Download the sources using git clone.

+* Create and activate a python3 virtual environment and install conan:
+   1. Create the new virtualenv with `python3 -m venv venv`
+   1. Activate the virtual environment using `source venv/bin/activate`
+   1. Install conan with `pip install conan`

+* Once conan is installed
-2. CD to the directory containing the source files, and create the build directory using 'mkdir build'
+   1. CD to the root of the project, create and move to the build directory `mkdir build` + `cd build`
-3. Build the projet using the makefile 'cmake --build'
+   1. Install the required dependencies and generate the information for the build system using `conan install ..`

+   **NOTE**: If you are using GCC >= 5.1.1, got to the section 5 of [this page](https://docs.conan.io/en/latest/getting_started.html) - which might avoid you a large headache

+* Time to build the projet!
+   1. Go to /build and run CMake to configure the project and generate a native build system with `cmake ..`
+   1. Call the build system using `cmake --build .`

-4. Move the file sourceList.txt from the "resource" directory to the binary directory
+* Move the file sourceList.txt from the "resource" directory to the binary directory so that it can be loaded by the program

+* Run the program using the CLI described in the next section

-Note that this program leverage filesystem functionalities featured by C++17
+**NOTE**: This program leverage filesystem functionalities featured by C++17

 ## Usage
 There are 3 modes for this program